“Tragical trifles . . . darkly figured forth”

 The big five

 As peers these authors could not be punished without damage to the nation’s internal harmony, already strained to the breaking point over the change in religion.
 That some of them needed, or at least badly wanted, posts at Court that not only gave them prestige abroad, but a voice in their government at home, made their preoccupation with literature a genuine sacrifice.
-Some, like Francis Bacon and Philip Sidney, badly needed the income.
-All this was denied them.
+Some, like Bacon, Sidney, and Raleigh, needed the income.
+All this was denied.
 In her standoff with her Protestant bishops, knights and rooks, the queen was powerless to defend or promote the pawns, the playwrights and composers who gave her “solace.”
 At least she did what she could to see to it that they didn’t starve.

 The weakness of their position may be one of the reasons Raleigh did not take literature as seriously as did Oxford, Sidney or Bacon, at least not until he ended up in the Tower and had nothing else to do.
 Bacon, raised in luxury at York House, only felt poor, but like anyone who had ever served in the military, Raleigh had known real poverty.
 During the mid-80s while he was still revelling in the Queen’s favor, Sir Walter must have been aghast to see what Marlowe was doing to himself.
 (I can’t help but love Raleigh, perhaps because the historians hate him almost as much as they hate Oxford.)